cncf/tag-contributor-strategy/website/content/about/working-groups/deaf-and-hard-of-hearing.md

 * have you introduce yourself on our mailing list or in our [Slack channel](https://cloud-native.slack.com/archives/C05BYNK8A3V).
 * see you participate in our meetings where you can contribute ideas and take on responsibilities.
-* get feedback about out guides and documentation.
+* gather your feedback about our guides and documentation.

 </div>